jvqze/Jaylen-TweenModule/docs/Usage/HowTo.md

 local TweenModule = require(Path.To.TweenModule)
 ```

-:::danger Are you using this TweenModule and receiving an error about a Script not implementing Runtime?
+:::danger Are you using this TweenModule for TRIA.os and receiving an error about a Script not implementing Runtime?
 If you're using this specifically for **[TRIA.os](https://www.roblox.com/games/6311279644/TRIA-os-Escape)**, go to the `TweenModule` and put this on line 1
 :::